How to Set up Google Calendar Sync using WooCommerce Bookings and Appointments?

 How to use Google Calendar with WooCommerce Bookings and Appointments?

 So, now that you have finally integrated the two, you should know how it works.
-Let’s take an example of a hotel room booking.
+Let’s take the example of a hotel room booking.
 We will set a fixed booking period of 2 days.
 Here is a look at the product from the WooCommerce side.

 As you can see, we have enabled the Requires Confirmation option that allows you, the owner, to accept or reject the booking.
 The Bookings section under WooCommerce > Dashboard allows you to do that.
 Here is an example where we have booked a hotel room for 2 days(July 18th to 19th).